MbuguaCaleb/vue_js_crash_course/vue_js_crash_course/vuecommands.md

 (i)Filter Highorder method does a filter based on the condition!

 (j)the vue router is used to render the pages...eg Home and about page!!

+(k)remember state is added as data function attrbute!

+(l)Eventa are very important because they are the ones which trigger actions!!

+(m)the state in VUE JS Is carried in the component data(){

+}

+(n)(v-model) vue JS Directive is used when you are passing data which is creating a new data set from the state....it is used in binding a new state.

+When passing data from one component to another you emit an event. v-on used to catch an emit from prev component

 ```